 "Someone who can remember the connection and the good times before the incident might be able to tap back into that and bring it into the healing of the infidelity," says licensed marriage therapist Melissa Divaris Thompson, LMFT.

 It's possible that things have been difficult for the last couple of months, or even years.
 Perhaps your arguments have been escalating, or the passion and intimacy have dwindled.
 Even if there's a clear and present rough patch in the partnership, what matters is that your entire relationship hasn't been a rough patch defined solely by bumpiness.
-Moreover, if you both can look back with clarity and recognize when things were good, there's hope.
+Moreover, if you both can look back with clarity and recognize when things were good, there's hope—it may be a different story if you're dealing with a serial cheater, though.

 3. You're both committed to each other and your shared family